joshuanianji/HIIT-Timer/src/Modules/README.md

 # Modules

-Modules should be any file that has a complete model-view-update architecture.
+Modules are using data and putting a view function on them.